-(Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-The Company transfers to or from investment properties when there is a change in use for these assets.
+The Group transfers to or from investment properties when there is a change in use for these assets.

 Properties are transferred to or from investment properties when the properties meet, or cease to meet, the definition of investment property and there is evidence of the change in use.